Skip to footer

 Applying The Fick to Your Training

 For years, short, fast intervals have been a consistent element in nearly every top distance runner's training schedule.
-Whether the athlete is a middle-distance, long-distance, or marathon runner, the world's top distance athletes regularly incorporate short interval runs at 200m, 300m, and 400m into their annual training schedule.
-With this in mind, if an athlete is serious about improving as a competitive distance runner, then there is little question that they should incorporate short-distance interval runs into their training schedule throughout the year.
+Short interval training complements sustained aerobic work by targeting central cardiovascular adaptation.
+Nearly all successful distance programmes incorporate controlled short interval runs at 200m, 300m, and 400m into their annual training schedule, even during base phases.
+With this in mind, an athlete that is serious about improving as a competitive distance runner, should be incorporating short-distance interval runs into their training schedule throughout the year.

 Examples include: